- A choice between chemotherapy or a tricky surgery

-I met with Dr. Horacio Asbun, a surgeon, and Dr. Raimando Mossimo, a gastroenterologist, both at the Mayo Clinic in Jacksonville.
+I met with Dr. Horacio Asbun, a surgeon (now at Baptist Health South Florida), and Dr. Raimando Mossimo, a gastroenterologist, both at the Mayo Clinic in Jacksonville.
 Dr. Asbun is world-renowned for his knowledge of pancreatic cancer, and is one of the few surgeons who perform the Whipple procedure laparoscopically.

 The tumor was located in and around the head of my pancreas and it had not metastasized, so Dr. Asbun wanted to perform a Whipple resection.
 After the surgery I would be referred to oncology, where additional chemotherapy and radiation would be set up.

 An MRI showed that the tumor had wrapped around the hepatic artery.
 This was a game-changer.
 We were offered two options.
 1) Chemotherapy would be administered in an attempt to shrink the tumor.
 By shrinking the tumor, it might prevent the need to stent the biliary artery, which would be life-threatening.
 2) Go on with the surgery praying I didn’t bleed out on the table while Asbun stented the artery.
 After much discussion my decision was to go ahead with the surgery, which was scheduled for the following Monday.